CU-DBMI/set-website/_posts/2024-01-22-Python-Memory-Management-and-Troubleshooting.md

 </tr>
 </table>

--->
+_Memory blocks may be free or used at various times.
+They can be thought of like reusable buckets to hold things._

-{% include figure.html image="images/memory_blocks_examples.png" caption="Memory blocks may be free or used at various times.
-They can be thought of like reusable buckets to hold things." %}
+{:.center}

 The heap is often further organized through the use of ___"blocks"___.
 Memory blocks are chunks of memory of a certain [byte](https://en.wikipedia.org/wiki/Byte) or [bit](https://en.wikipedia.org/wiki/Bit) size (usually all the same size) ([Wikipedia: Block (data storage)](https://en.wikipedia.org/wiki/Block_(data_storage))).